cityofaustin/janis/README.md

 Our team uses BrowserStack to manually check for device and browser compatibility.
 Our checklist of devices includes (subject to update):

-- Safari 11 for iOS 10>

-- IE 11 for Windows 10
-- Chrome 63 for Windows 10
-- Edge 16 for Windows 10

-- IE 11 for Windows 7
-- Chrome 63 for Windows 7
-- Chrome 63> for Android 7
-- Safari 11 for MacOS 10
-- Chrome 63 for MacOS 10

 **Mobile**
 - iPhone 6S Safari & Chrome
 - Galaxy S7 Chrome & Samsung Internet